-If a recording made by the University includes only the instructor, it is not a student record and FERPA does not limit its use.
+If a recording made by the University includes only the instructor, it is not a student record.

 Use of some applications or services may introduce security or privacy vulnerabilities into the University systems.

-To ensure compliance with FERPA requirements and promote a safe, secure computing environment, only virtual collaboration platform(s) selected and approved by the University for conducting classes and delivering lectures should be used when recording classes and lectures.
+To ensure appropriate protection of student education record information and promote a safe, secure computing environment, only virtual collaboration platform(s) selected and approved by the University for conducting classes and delivering lectures should be used when recording classes and lectures.

 Refer to Tools for Instructional Continuity and the GW Guidance for use of Virtual Meeting, Event or Collaboration Platforms for more information.